 Do you notice anything interesting about the frosting on these cookies besides being half ‘n’

 The glaze goes on the bottom of the cookie, not the top.

-If you do it the usual way with frosting on top, you’ll be struggling mightily to keep the dividing line straight between the vanilla and chocolate glaze.
-Besides that, they won’t be like a real, authentic Black and White Cookie.
+If you do it the usual way with frosting on top, you’ll be struggling to keep the dividing line straight between the vanilla and chocolate glaze.
+Besides that, they won’t be like authentic Black and White Cookies.

-- 3/4 cup buttermilk (I use my unflavored fat-free Greek yogurt thinned with milk to the consistency of buttermilk)
+- ¾ cup (180 g) buttermilk – or use unflavored Greek yogurt thinned with milk to the consistency of buttermilk

 - 2 teaspoons butter